Probe Core Training and Monitoring

 Temperature affects feeding, reproduction, and the metabolism of aquatic animals.
 In addition, temperature affects the solubility of compounds in water, distribution and abundance of organisms living in the water, rates of chemical reactions, density inversions and mixing, and current movements.

 Temperature preferences among species vary widely, but all species can tolerate slow, seasonal changes better than rapid changes.
 Thermal stress and shock can occur when temperatures change more than one to two degrees Celsius in 24 hours.

 Probe Core Water Quality Citizen Scientist Training

-Texas Stream Team Probe Core citizen scientists are certified by completing a three phase training that measures the parameters of water mentioned above.
+Texas Stream Team Standard Core citizen scientists are certified by completing a three-phase training that measures the physical and chemical parameters of water mentioned above.